 So, while the secondary mortgage market can reduce risks, if enough borrowers can’t make their payments, it can cause the system to fall apart.
 Following a collapse like this, only the most credit-worthy customers can get home loans.
 These are directly funded by big banks with deep pockets.
 This reaction limits the types of mortgage loans issued, along with who they’re issued to.

 Following the crisis in 2008, it wasn’t until 2013 that banks started to return to the secondary mortgage market.
 This came with many changes.
 They made fewer loans and adhered to stricter lending requirements.

 The secondary mortgage market is a system of borrowers, lenders, buyers and investors.
-It encourages the movement and availability of money, while minimizing risk to lenders.
-Like any system, it comes with benefits and risks.
+It encourages the liquidity and availability of money, while minimizing risk for lenders.
+Like any system, it comes with pros and cons.
 When balance is achieved, the benefits outweigh the risks.

 If you’re a hopeful home buyer, you may soon be an active participant in the secondary mortgage market.
 Make sure to apply for a mortgage and speak with an expert who can help you understand the ins and outs of your home loan.